kam800/MachObfuscator/README.md

   -D, --machoview-doom    MachOViewDoom, MachOView crashes after trying to open your binary (doesn't work with caesarMangler) --swift-reflection      obfuscate Swift reflection sections (typeref and reflstr).
 May cause problems for Swift >= 4.2

-  --no-frameworks         do not obfuscate frameworks --no-framework framework  do not obfuscate given framework
+  --skip-all-frameworks       do not obfuscate frameworks --skip-framework framework  do not obfuscate given framework

   -m mangler_key,
   --mangler mangler_key   select mangler to generate obfuscated symbols